Impact of Covid-19

 Hampshire Fire & Rescue Service

-HFRS have been working closely with their partners across the Local Resilience Forum as well as the community and voluntary sectors across the county throughout the Covid-19 pandemic.
+HFRS continue to work closely with their partners across the Local Resilience Forum as well as the community and voluntary sectors across the county throughout the Covid-19 pandemic.

 Safeguarding vulnerable groups during this challenging time has been paramount, and through their prevention work they have continued to support these members of the community:

-The #HomeSafeHome campaign aims to help people protect their homes and families from fire.
-As well as sharing prevention messages and advice about the importance of having adequate working smoke detection, there are also a series of videos on how to ‘be a #StayAtHomeHero and #ElectricalSafety whilst people are spending longer at home.
+The #HomeSafeHome campaign promoted earlier in the year, aimed to help people protect their homes and families from fire.
+As well as sharing prevention messages and advice about the importance of having adequate working smoke detection, there were also a series of videos on how to ‘be a #StayAtHomeHero and #ElectricalSafety whilst people are spending longer at home.

 Every week HFRS & IWFRS show their support for the NHS and other key workers by taking part in the weekly clap for carers, with the local crew from Gosport taking part in this video: